Square Capital Review: Automated Business Loans

 Once you receive the alert from Square, getting the money is pretty straightforward: simply decide how much you want from the options presented to you and request the funds.
 Square will use all the information it already has to verify your identity, though a rep might reach out to ask for additional documents if necessary.
 This lender will not check your credit to make a decision, so you do not need to worry about a credit check affecting your score.

-Once Square has verified your information, the money will be deposited into the bank account hooked up to your Square account.
-From then on, Square will automatically deduct its cut from any credit or debit transactions you process through its service.
+Once Square has verified your information, the money will be deposited into the bank account hooked up to your Square account within one to three business days.
+After you receive the loan, Square will automatically deduct its cut from any credit or debit transactions you process through its service.
 If you want to repay part or all of the loan, you can do so via the Capital tab on your dashboard.

 Although Square’s customer service has been lacking in the past, Square has drastically improved its customer support in the last few years.
-There are a few different ways to contact Square, including email, phone, Facebook message, or Square’s Twitter support page.
+There are a few different ways to contact Square, including email, live chat, phone, Facebook, and Twitter.
 Additionally, Square has implemented a seller community forum, where you can get answers from Square representatives and other Square sellers.

 Negative Square Capital Reviews & Complaints

-Is Square Capital Financing Right For Your Business?
+Final Verdict: Is A Square Capital Loan The Best Option For Your Small Business?

 If you are eligible, Square Capital is a convenient and relatively inexpensive source of financing.
 This company has streamlined the lending process, so it’s almost entirely hands-off.
 You don’t need to fill out a lengthy application or remember to write checks every payment period.